nRF24/CircuitPython_nRF24L01/docs/ble_api.rst

 .. autoclass:: circuitpython_nrf24l01.fake_ble.FakeBLE

-   Per the limitations of this technique, only the :py:attr:`~circuitpython_nrf24l01.rf24.RF24.pa_level` attribute is available for useful configuration when advertising BLE data.
+   Per the limitations of this technique, only some of underlying :py:class:`~circuitpython_nrf24l01.rf24.RF24` functionality is available for configuration when implementing BLE transmissions.
+   See the `Available RF24 functionality`_ for more details.

-   :param ~circuitpython_nrf24l01.rf24.RF24 nrf: The object for the nRF24L01
+    :param ~busio.SPI spi: The object for the SPI bus that the nRF24L01 is connected to.

-      transceiver to use for fake BLE advertisements.
+        .. tip:: This object is meant to be shared amongst other driver classes (like adafruit_mcp3xxx.mcp3008 for example) that use the same SPI bus.
+Otherwise, multiple devices on the same SPI bus with different spi objects may produce errors or undesirable behavior.
+    :param ~digitalio.DigitalInOut csn: The digital output pin that is connected to the nRF24L01's CSN (Chip Select Not) pin.
+This is required.
+    :param ~digitalio.DigitalInOut ce: The digital output pin that is connected to the nRF24L01's CE (Chip Enable) pin.
+This is required.
+    :param int spi_frequency: Specify which SPI frequency (in Hz) to use on the SPI bus.
+This parameter only applies to the instantiated object and is made persistent via :py:class:`~adafruit_bus_device.spi_device`.

 to_iphone
 ************